In this article:

 When you move holdings from a non-registered account to a registered account (like a TFSA, RRSP, or FHSA), we consider this a contribution to the registered account.
 There will be tax implications for any unrealized gains (meaning the holdings have increased in value since you bought them, but you haven't sold them yet).

-- Transferring holdings showing a loss: If you hold holdings with a loss in a non-registered account and transfer them in-kind into your registered account, you can't claim a capital loss.
+- Transferring holdings showing a loss: If you hold holdings with a loss in a non-registered account and transfer them into your registered account, you can't claim a capital loss.

 - Transferring holdings showing a gain: If you transfer holdings that have increased in value, the CRA considers this a "deemed disposition."
 This means it's as if you sold the holding at its current market value, even though you didn't physically sell it.
 You'll be responsible for reporting and paying tax on any capital gains.